 Installing a Roof Ventilator ('Whirly Bird')

 Installing the Twista is best done by a trained professional, ensuring that a weatherproof seal is restored to the roof, and that the Twista is operating at it's best.
-After identifying the ideal locations for the ventilators, the installer will complete the following steps and give you an invoice like this one.
 If you're a qualified tradesperson, you may like to follow these for whirly bird vent installation also.
 They are also available for download.
 You can get the whirly bird sale price here.